 generational racial trauma.
 I thought about how little these realities are spotlit in comic-book lore — even by the original Watchmen saga.

 Recently, Lindelof announced that there would be no second season of Watchmen.
 This was, at least for me, a relief.
-Admittedly the rather ambiguous leaves us hungry still, and it’s depressing to think that I will not again, unless I press play on the series a second time, see King and Smart in these roles.
+Admittedly, the rather ambiguous ending does leave us wanting a little more.
+It’s depressing thinking I will not again, unless I press play on the series a second or third time, see King and Smart in these roles.
 They’re thrilling to watch.
 But making Watchmen the comic-book series, which ran from 1986 to 1987, about as brief didn’t diminish its power.
 Though they cannot be compared on basically any other front, the failure of the second season of the near-perfect-first-seasoned Big Little Lies, for which there was no literary basis (its initial seven episodes were an adaptation of a very good Australian novel by Liane Moriarty), makes me apprehensive.
 Why mess with this good a thing?
 Watchmen is impressively profound, expansive, and concise.
 A

 or Lindelof, the exploration of trauma has long been an artistic throughline.
 His previous two shows have in fact fed off of it, similarly traversing points of view and how old wounds can stay wet and unclotted.
 In Watchmen, though, racial trauma specifically — which has been engaged with in Lindelof’s previous work but not with as much force — takes precedence.
 More and more, and with increasing